MilestoneInnovativeTechnologies/Appframe-Resources/assets/js/vuex/modules/modules.md

-<b>The following methods should be either in mutations to commit or in actions to dispatch</b>
+<h1>The following methods should be either in mutations to commit or in actions to dispatch</h1>

 **init**